tazdij/raylib-pas/README.md

-# raylib-pas A Pascal Binding for Raylib 2.5.0
+# raylib-pas A Pascal Binding for Raylib 2.6.0-dev (master)

 raylib-pas is a header translation of the Raylib Game Development Library.
 It is intended for use with a Shared Library (`raylib.dll`, `libraylib.so`, `libraylib.dylib`) From a FreePascal Project.